StrivenWord/resti/content/post/realeco.en.md

 ---
 title: "Reality Prayer"
 date: 2021-01-28T06:18:22-05:00
-categories: prayer, reflection
+categories: ["prayer", "reflection"]
-tags: Esperanto, English
+tags: ["Esperanto", "English"]
 draft: false
 ---
 May I make the best of what is given me today, living thoroughly the life I have without denying what this life suggests.